 All capture systems currently require large amounts of energy for their operation, resulting in decreased plant efficiencies and reduced net power outputs when compared to the same plants without CCS.
 These "penalties" mean commercially available CCS technologies would add around 80 percent to the cost of electricity for a new pulverized coal plant and around 35 percent to the cost of electricity for a new advanced gasification plant.
-Research is aggressively pursuing ways to reduce these costs to less than a 10 percent increase in the cost of electricity for new gasification-based energy plants, and less than a 30 percent increase in the cost of electricity for traditional pulverized coal plants.
-In addition, research is attempting to identify "best practices" that researchers and technology users believe will allow consistently safe and effective long-term $\mathrm{CO}2$ collection, injection, and storage and provide the basis for a consistent global legal and regulatory framework.
+Research is aggressively pursuing ways to reduce these costs to less than a 10 percent increase in the cost of electricity for traditional pulverized coal plants.
+In addition, research is attempting to identify "best practices" that researchers and technology users believe will allow consistently safe and effective long-term CO2 collection, injection, and storage and provide the basis for a consistent global legal and regulatory framework.